astral-sh/ruff/crates/red_knot_python_semantic/docs/kind_of_types.md

 and many kinds of types that are left unspecified must be understood by a type checker in order for the type checker to accurately and precisely model Python's runtime semantics.

-A runtime object in Python can be said to "inhabit" a static type if the object satisfies the conditions by which the type is defined.
-For example, the `str` type can be defined as "all runtime objects which are instances of the class `builtins.str`".
-According to this definition, the runtime strings `"foo"` and `"bar"` both inhabit the `str` type.

 Some types in Python have a known size.
-Most, however, have an infinite number of possible inhabitants and subtypes.[^3] For any type `T`, the union of all of the subtypes of `T` is exactly equal to `T`.
+Most, however, have an infinite number of possible inhabitants and subtypes.
+For any type `T`, the union of all of the proper subtypes[^2] of `T` is exactly equal to `T`.

 ## Singleton types